NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Holy Avenger.md

 * * *

 **Effect** You command the sword and point it at a creature you can see.
-The sword casts [[Spells/Detect Alignment|Detect Alignment]] to detect evil, but this targets only the selected creature instead of detecting in an area.
+The sword casts [[Detect Alignment|Detect Alignment]] to detect evil, but this targets only the selected creature instead of detecting in an area.

 * * *